pavanbadempet/A-Healthcare-System-using-Machine-Learning-Techniques-for-Disease-Prediction-with-Chatbot-Assistance/docs/MASTER_PROJECT_REPORT.md

 ## ABSTRACT

 The rapid evolution of Artificial Intelligence (AI) has opened new frontiers in medical diagnostics.
-This project presents a holistic **"AIO Healthcare System"** designed to predict five critical diseases—**Diabetes, Heart Disease, Liver Disease, Kidney Disease, and Lung Cancer**—with high precision.
+This project presents a holistic **"AI Healthcare System"** designed to predict five critical diseases—**Diabetes, Heart Disease, Liver Disease, Kidney Disease, and Lung Cancer**—with high precision.
 Addressing the limitations of existing manual diagnostic processes, we leverage **XGBoost (eXtreme Gradient Boosting)**, a state-of-the-art ensemble learning algorithm known for its superior performance on tabular clinical data.

 To bridge the gap between technical diagnostics and patient understanding, the system features a **Generative AI Chatbot ("Dr. AI")** powered by **Google Gemini Pro** and **Retrieval Augmented Generation (RAG)**.
 This chatbot interprets prediction results, recalls past medical history from a Vector Database, and provides personalized lifestyle recommendations.